basasia/SmartCareWebApplication/README.md

 ##Summary

 This application was built using Netbeans with JAVA EE.
 Netbeans comes with JAVA programming language which allows me to implement the back-end of the application based on the principle of object oriented programming such as treating each patient, admin and doctor as objects and each functionality as a method within the class.
-For front-end of the application, this was implementd by creating jsp files with the use of html, javascripts and css for styling and implementing the web interface.
+For front-end of the application, this was implementd by creating jsp files with the use of html and css for styling and implementing the web interface.
 The database for this project was created by using the service of the Netbeans.

 ##Functionality